Claude vs GPT-4 vs DeepL for Translation: 2025 Comparison

 Strengths:

-- Speed and Cost - Very fast and affordable
+- Speed and Cost — Very fast and cheap

 - Integration — Easy integration with Google ecosystem

-- Neural MT - Improved significantly with neural models
+- Neural MT — Has improved a lot with neural models

 Weaknesses: